fy-coder/RefineTAD/README.md

 If you find this work helpful, please consider citing our paper

 ```
-@inproceedings{shi2023tridet,
+@inproceedings{feng2023refinetad,
-  title={TriDet: Temporal Action Detection with Relative Boundary Modeling},
+  title={RefineTAD: Learning Proposal-free Refinement for Temporal Action Detection},
-  author={Shi, Dingfeng and Zhong, Yujie and Cao, Qiong and Ma, Lin and Li, Jia and Tao, Dacheng},
+  author={Feng, Yue and Zhang, Zhengye and Quan, Rong and Wang, Limin and Qin, Jie},
-  booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
+  booktitle={Proceedings of the 31st ACM International Conference on Multimedia},
-  pages={18857--18866},
+  pages={135--143},
   year={2023}
 }
 ```